Latest posts by Gea Elika (see all)

 With regards to repairs, how does one classify capital improvements as the co-op’s responsibility, the condo’s responsibility, or a commercial responsibility?
 It’s not unheard of for the three boards to be at odds regarding certain building issues, such as refurbishing elevators.
 For this reason, it’s best to speak with the managing agent to find out the political stance of the building before adding a condop to your shortlist or making an offer on a unit in a condop building.

-As far as cost, condops should run in the same range as condos.
+As far as price, condops should run in the same range as condos.
 Financing a condop apartment will likely be easier than financing a co-op.
 It’s not uncommon for the required percentage down to be lower (many co-ops require 25 percent or higher.)
 Most lenders will treat a condop like a co-op.
-Some lenders, however, may not be familiar with the workings of a condop, and may need an explanation.
+Some lenders, however, may not be familiar with the workings of a condop and may need an explanation.
 As long as a condop meets Fanny Mae guidelines, there shouldn’t be issues during the underwriting process.

 Today, you’ll find fewer than 300 condop buildings in New York City as compared to more than 6,700 co-ops and well over 2,000 condos.
 Since there are fewer NYC condops than there are co-ops and condos, often buyers will need to be educated about their specifics.
 These details include how a condop works, as well as the advantages and disadvantages of buying one.